-- REST (Representational State Transfer) API is commonly used. - Set of rules that developers follow when they create their API. - REST is a simple architecture style to transfer data (resource) over HTTP. - I. Uses standard HTTP interface and methods (GET, PUT, POST, DELETE) - 2.
-Stateless the server doesn't remember what you were doing
+- REST (Representational State Transfer) API is commonly used. - Set of rules that developers follow when they create their APIs. - REST is a simple architecture style to transfer data (resources) over HTTP. - 1.
+Uses standard HTTP interface and methods (GET, PUT, POST, DELETE) - 2.
+Stateless the server doesn't remember what is done (stores no state).